ybriffa/docs/pages/cloud/dedicated/configuring-an-ip-block-in-a-vrack/guide.en-asia.md

 # apt-get install iproute2
 ```

-Next, we need to create a new IP route for the vRack.
+Next, we need to create a new IP route for the [vRack](https://www.ovh.co.uk/solutions/vrack/){.external}.
 We'll be adding a new traffic rule by amending the file, as shown below:

 ```sh
 /etc/iproute2/rt_tables